 The Club is located less than 10 minutes from downtown Dallas on Great Trinity Forest Way, and the facilities include an 18-hole championship golf course, a world-class practice academy, and a short course, all designed by Coore and Crenshaw.

 The vision of Trinity Forest Golf Club began with a private group of individuals and organizations aspiring to create a home for championship golf in Dallas, and at the same time, bring economic and charitable impact to the City.
 In 2012, the Mayor and City Council enthusiastically and unanimously embraced this vision and formed a public-private partnership to develop the golf course and clubhouse.
 The club members and stakeholders would invest over $60 million to develop the course and facilities and lease the unusable land from the City of Dallas.
-While the agreement allowed for Trinity Forest to be a private golf club, so it could raise the necessary funds, it stipulated that at least 25% of all play must be public rounds.

-For its efforts at reclaiming what was once wasted land, the course was recently given the coveted Green Star award by Golf Digest for outstanding environmental practices.
+For its efforts at reclaiming what was once wasted land, the course was given the coveted Green Star Award by Golf Digest for outstanding environmental practices.
 According to Ron Whitten, editor of the publication, the course may be a model for future golf course construction and maintenance.
 “Look closely at Trinity Forest.
 It may well be the future look for all golf in America, public and private,” he stated in the recent issue.

-A six-year scorecard would give high marks to all involved.
+A current scorecard would give high marks to all involved.
 The City of Dallas turned an abandoned, unusable piece of property and a $12 million liability into a vibrant economic driver.
 The City leveraged a $4 million investment into over $60 million in private investment in southern Dallas.
-Championship golf has returned to Dallas, and with it, a $50 million annual economic impact.
+Championship golf has returned to Dallas, and with it, a significant annual economic impact.
 The club itself hosts community tournaments that contribute more than $1 million per year to local causes, and local Dallas kids have an opportunity to learn and grow with golf.